wondertyrant-creator/Online-Retail-Analysis/INSIGHTS.md

 - **Return-rate denominators are window-bound.** Products purchased before December 2010 but returned within the observation window will show inflated return rates, since only in-window sales are counted as the denominator.
 This is visible directly in the data (several products exceed 100% return rate) and affects the low-volume tail of `vw_product_return_rate` specifically, not the top-revenue products (which don't appear in that view's current top-20 cut).
 - **The "Top 20% Revenue Share" KPI (77.70%) does not reconcile with the SQL views supplied.** The calculation logic is known and legitimate, but the displayed value couldn't be reproduced from the exports provided — see the KPI Analysis section and appendix.
 - **Correlation, not causation.** All findings describe patterns present in the data.
 Explanations offered for *why* those patterns exist (e.g. wholesale buyer behaviour, seasonal demand) are reasonable interpretations, not conclusions the data itself proves.
-- **Product return rates should be interpreted with caution.** Several low-volume products show return rates above 100%, because returns recorded during the analysis period can relate to purchases made before the dataset begins.
-This is a limitation of the observation window rather than evidence of unusually high return behaviour.
-The highest-revenue products do not appear among the highest-return-rate products, so the return performance of best-selling items would require a separate analysis.
-- **A small number of customers have negative net monetary value.** 8 identified customers show negative `monetary` totals in `vw_rfm` (combined –£2,818), meaning their cancellations exceeded their purchases within the observation window.
-All 8 are scored `m_score = 1` and fall into the Inactive segment.
-The value involved is small, but each represents a net cost rather than a contribution.
+- **Product return rates are affected by the observation window.** Returns recorded during the analysis period may relate to purchases made before December 2010, causing some low-volume products to exceed 100% return rates.
+This affects return-rate analysis but not overall revenue or cancellation metrics.
 ---

 ## Appendix: KPI Validation Notes